equatorial-guinea-spanish

 One key difference between Equatoguinean and other types of Spanish is pronunciation.

 There are quite a few other variations that you can read about in more detail in Lipski’s previously mentioned article.
+You can also see the language in use across the Spanish-speaking world on FluentU.
+This program gives you access to hundreds of Spanish videos with embedded learning tools.

 This is thought to stem from the fact that Spaniards in Equatorial Guinea often expected to be addressed by locals as usted but addressed locals with tú and the associated verb tenses.

-Verbal “errors” or inconsistencies are common.
+4. Verbal inconsistencies are common

 Stems, declensions and conjugations can all vary in Equatoguinean Spanish.
-You may also notice inconsistent subject-verb agreement beyond just the pairing of usted with tú verb forms.

 De (from), a (to) and en (in) are most notably subject to this rule.
 While using them interchangeably is more common, they are sometimes omitted.